-How to Enjoy Sugar
+How to Enjoy Candy

-All fruits and vegetables contain sugar.
-Most of us get more sugar from starchy grains like wheat, potatoes and rice than from sugar added to things to sweeten them up.
-You don’t realize how much sugar you get from eating starch because the sugar molecules are linked together so you can’t taste them.
-Your saliva contains an enzyme that acts on starch to release about 2 percent of the sugar in it so you can detect a hint of sweetness, but the other 98 percent is tasteless.
+Most of us get more sugar from starchy grains like wheat, potatoes and rice than from sweets.
+You don’t realize how much sugar you get from these foods because the sugar molecules in starch are linked together so they don’t active your sweetness receptors.
+Your saliva contains an enzyme that releases about 2 percent of the sugar in starch, so you can detect a hint of sweetness.
+However, the other 98 percent of the starch in these foods is tasteless.
 If you don’t believe that, try eating a spoonful of flour.
-It’s largely tasteless.
-As one researcher put it, you can sprinkle a teaspoon of sugar on a bowl of Wheaties or a teaspoon of Wheaties on a bowl of sugar.
-Once it hits your stomach, it’s all the same.
+It’s not very exciting.

 Sugar Is Not a Problem If You Can Taste It